Aragon: Spanish Civil War 1936–1939

-During the 1936–1939 civil war, Aragon was divided between the two sides.
-The Eastern Area which was closer to Catalonia was run by the Republican Regional Defence Council of Aragon, while the larger Western Area was controlled by the Nationalists.
-Some of the most important battles were fought in or near Aragon, including Belchite, Teruel and Ebro.
+During the 1936–1939 Civil War, Aragon was divided between both sides.
+The eastern area closer to Catalonia was run by the Republican Regional Defence Council of Aragon, while the larger western area was controlled by the Nationalists.
+Some of the most important battles of the war were fought in or near Aragon, including Belchite, Teruel and Ebro.
 After the defeat of the Republic in April 1939, Aragon and the rest of Spain was governed by the Francoist dictatorship.